washingtonyachtclub/documents/WYC_Policies.md

 Members who qualify for a dues exemption may request a refund for the quarter affected or have that amount applied to their future membership after fulfilling the duties of their role.

 ## Keelboat Reservation Fees
-Unless the Keelboat Fleet Captain has otherwise set other restrictions and/or policies governing the reservation and check out of the keelboats, the Reservation Fees outlined below are required in order to take out a Club Keelboat, or a Daysailer with usage of an attached Outboard.
+Unless the Keelboat Fleet Captain has otherwise set other restrictions and/or policies governing the reservation and check out of the keelboats, the Reservation Fees outlined below are required in order to take out a Club Keelboat, or a Daysailer with usage of an attached gas or propane Outboard.

 | || Regular Members || Associate Members |
 |:---|---:|---:|---:|---:|